High School Mooting

 Mooting - arguing a hypothetical legal case - was initially developed as a means of training young barristers about legal process, advocacy and persuasion.
 Today, mooting is an important part of the curriculum within the School of Law at Western Sydney University, providing students with the opportunity to develop skills in appellate (as compared to trial) advocacy in real courtroom settings.

 The School of Law is inviting high school students in Western Sydney to participate in the Kirby Cup Western Sydney University High School Mooting Competition in 2022.

-The registered high school mooting teams will be organised to compete against one another in a preliminary competition to be held at University’s Parramatta South campus on 26 and 27 October 2020.
+The registered high school mooting teams will be organised to compete against one another in a preliminary competition to be held online on 31 October and 1 November 2022.

 This prestigious mooting competition is specifically designed for year 10 and 11 high school students who may have aspirations towards a career in the law.
 Given the demands of the competition, we anticipate that those students who take part will be highly motivated and conscientious students.
 The competition is open to all high school students in Western Sydney interested in studying law, or a career in law, and is not limited to those students enrolled in the Preliminary or HSC Legal Studies units.